 - ensure the IVC is stabilised and secure with a transparent dressing to allow the site to be visualised

-In the event of an extravasation, the initial steps are as follows:
+In the event of an extravasation, regardless of the nature of the contrast, the initial steps are as follows:

-ASPIRATE any residual drug from the VAD using a sterile syringe.
+ASPIRATE any residual drug from the IVC using a sterile syringe (if institutional policy advises)

 - CALL for assistance - notify medical officer, pharmacist and/or a senior nurse.